 Center Differential Locker and Traction Control

 How can you get the benefits of both AWD and 4WD?
-Well, the easiest solution is to add a center different locker.
-This will allow power to be locked 50/50 between the two axles when needed.
-Land Rover used this in a few of their vehicles in the past and it works fantastic.
+Well, the easiest solution is to add a center different locker, which will allow power to be locked 50/50 between the two axles when needed.
+Land Rover used this in a few of their vehicles in the past, and it works fantastic.
 The on-road grip of an AWD setup with the off-road grip of a 4WD setup is truly the best way to go.

-Combined with an advanced traction control system which when setup correctly can perform as well as actually differential lockers, the result is truly amazing.
-Land Rover also uses a multi-speed transfer-case with some of their AWD systems.
-This allows for the low gearing necessary for “crawling” plus the locked center differential, plus the traction control.
+Combined with an advanced traction control system which when setup correctly can perform as well as actual differential lockers, the result is impressive.
+Land Rover also uses a multi-speed transfer-case with some of their AWD systems which allows for the low gearing necessary for “crawling” plus the locked center differential, plus the traction control.

 Having a multi-speed locking differential does increase complexity which can mean parts need to be stronger.
 This system also increases cost which is why a system this complex is generally reserved for expensive SUVs and trucks.

-To summarize all this information I’ve just thrown at you; AWD is great for on-road environments and 4WD is great in an off-road situation.
-The AWD system uses a differential in the transfer-case to manage the power split and the 4WD system simply locks power 50/50 between the two axles.
+To summarize all this information I’ve just thrown at you; AWD is great for on-road environments, and 4WD is great in an off-road situation.
+The AWD system uses a differential in the transfer-case to manage the power split, and the 4WD system locks power 50/50 between the two axles.